-Nominations are to be submitted electronically to awards@suny.edu.
-In addition, one two-sided copy of the nomination portfolio should be mailed (see Appendix).
+Nominations are to be submitted electronically to

+https://workflow.suny.edu/view.php?id=299689.
 Copies of the candidate's works, articles, reviews, etc., are not to be included as part of the portfolio.
-The campus must retain the original portfolio containing original signatures of the President, Chief Academic Officer, appropriate Dean and each scholar submitting a recommendation.
+The campus must retain the original portfolio containing original signatures of the President, Chief Academic Officer, appropriate Dean, and each scholar submitting a recommendation.